sanjay-namdeo/notes/database/normalization.md

 ```

 ### Third Normal Form
- A relation must be in *second normal form and there is no transitive dependency fro non-prime attributes*.
+ A relation must be in *second normal form and there is no transitive dependency for non-prime attributes*.

 Example:
 ```sql